GenomicsAotearoa/shell-for-bioinformatics/docs/3_streams_red_pipe.md

 ### Command Substitution

-Unix users like to have the Unix shell do work for them—this is why shell expansions like wildcards and brace expansion exist.
+Unix users like to have the Unix shell do the work for them.
+This is why shell expansions like wildcards and brace expansion exist.
 Another type of useful shell expansion is command substitution.
 Command substitution runs a Unix command inline and returns the output as a string that can be used in another command.
 This opens up a lot of useful possibilities.
 For example, if you want to include the results from executing a command into a text, you can type:

 !!! terminal-2 "Which is better ?"
     ```bash